 - Passport photo – Save some money and do this in your own country.

-It cost me $25 NZD to do it at the post office here.
+It cost me $25 NZD to get it done at the post office in a small town in New Zealand.
 Check out the passport photo do’s and don’t’s on the official website first!

 - The clinic submitted the x-ray form to the immigration office on my behalf.